Claire

 Claire’s work ranges geographically across glaciers and caves, river deltas and grain supply-sheds, Arctic wilderness and subtropical cities.
 It ranges methodologically across scientific research, creative curation, and speculative tool-building.
 She has collaborated with technology companies, research labs, and the US National Park Service as well as her most recent role in co-curating the 19th International Architecture Exhibition at La Biennale di Venezia.

-Claire is currently pursuing two Master’s degrees at MIT: an MCP in Environmental Planning, and an MS in Computer Science.
+Claire is currently pursuing two Master’s degrees at MIT: an MCP in Environmental Policy and Planning, and an MS in Computer Science.
 Her Bachelor’s degree is in Computer Science and Architecture, from Yale University.

 clairego@mit.edu